 - Exposed skin may receive radiant heat burns.

-- Each crewmember should cover themselves with a fire shelter.
+- Each crewmember should cover themself with a fire shelter.

 - Exit the vehicle from the side away from the greatest heat.